-A Post A-Level or equivalent course in German language and culture
+A Post A-Level or equivalent module in German language and culture

-A communicative course for students with an A-level in German or comparable standard of competency, on the language and culture of the German-speaking countries.
+A communicative module for students with an A-level in German or comparable standard of competency, on the language and culture of the German-speaking countries.

 - Improve your comprehension skills using written (scientific, journalistic and literary), oral, video and documentary material